 Within hours I was in “theatre” having surgery on my legs.
 I may go in for a second surgery, depending on the results of the culture done after the last surgery.
 We’ll see how it goes.

 In any case, it’s time to let all of this go, to focus on recovery, to focus on the opportunity we’ve been given to continue to live our dream.
 In a mere 41 days, we’ll leave for Ireland to live in a lovely home on the sea in beautiful historic Connemara.

-What a wonderful way to roll into the next phase in our travels, a little wiser, a little more cautious and a lot more grateful than we ever imagined possible.
-In the past, our gratefulness revolved around the opportunity to travel the world and make it work financially; to a have one another to share it with; to having the ability and resourcefulness to cohesively make it meaningful and important as it enriched our lives.
+What an excellent way to roll into the next phase in our travels, a little wiser, a little more cautious, and a lot more grateful than we ever imagined possible.
+In the past, our gratefulness revolved around the opportunity to travel the world and make it work financially; to have one another to share it with; to have the ability and resourcefulness to cohesively make it meaningful and important as it enriched our lives.

-But, now the gratefulness has gone beyond the above in an entirely new way…the gratefulness for another day of life having dodged not a bullet, but a cannonball that gives me… gives us another chance.
+But, now the gratefulness has gone beyond the above in an entirely new way…the gratitude for another day of life having dodged not a bullet, but a cannonball that gives me, gives us, another chance.

-What we do with this chance is entirely up to us; we can treasure is as the gift it is or we can fall back into our pleasant routine of planning, booking and traveling.
-We chose the “gift” for all that it represents, for all that it inspires within us and for all that we’ll share along the way.
+What we do with this chance is entirely up to us; we can treasure it as the gift it is, or we can fall back into our pleasant routine of planning, booking, and traveling.
+We chose the “gift” for all that it represents, for all that it inspires within us, and for all that we’ll share along the way.

 Thank you for being on this journey with us.
 In many ways, it’s just begun.

 Photo from one year ago today, March 31, 2018:

 |She’d nibble on the pellets, but we never saw him take a single bite.
 He was more interested in her than he was in snacking.
 For more details, please click here.|